arabssonn/Software-development-and-decumentation/README.md

 this repository shall contain some samples for this course.

-For example, this shall include
+For example, this shall include.

 - MarkDown
 - asciidoc